socalpyladies/socalpyladies.github.io/_posts/2015-12-05-announcing-socal-pyladies.markdown

 SoCal Pyladies is the umbrella over all southern California Pyladies chapters.

+# Who Can Add Posts

-If you're an organizer of any Python event for women in the area, you are welcome to add posts to our blog.
+If you're an organizer of any Python event for girls and/or women in the area, you are welcome to add posts to our blog.

+This includes but is not limited to:

+* Pyladies event organizers
+* Django Girls event organizers
+* Meetup organizers who are planning Python programming outreach events specifically for girls/women
+* Teachers/parents planning a girls' Python class

 # How to Add a Blog Post